Using Turtle Diagrams with AS9100

 “Turtle Diagram” is a great tool for visualizing process characteristics.
-Processes are made up of inputs, outputs, criteria, etc, and a Turtle Diagram visualizes a process to assist in their effective execution and improvement.
-The diagram looks like the body of a turtle, with components as body, legs, head, and tail.
+Processes are made up of inputs, outputs, criteria, etc., and a Turtle Diagram visualizes a process to assist in their effective execution and improvement.
+The diagram looks like the body of a turtle, with components such as body, legs, head, and tail.

 Benefits of Using Turtle Diagrams

 Turtle Diagrams allow you to look at the entire process, as well as the communication and mapping of interrelated processes with relevant functions and levels within the organization.
 Turtle Diagrams can help both management and the workforce better understand the process.
-The diagram helps layout the framework in an easy to follow fashion, and can identify gaps in the organization’s structure.
+The diagram helps layout the framework in an easy-to-follow fashion and can identify gaps in the organization’s structure.

 Is there an ISO requirement to develop Turtle Diagrams?